MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 **Note:**

-The below updates are applicable for TeamsOnly customers using Microsoft Teams PowerShell version 3.0.0 and above.
+The following updates are applicable for TeamsOnly customers using Microsoft Teams PowerShell version 3.0.0 and above.

 *Deprecated Attributes* - Theses are no longer relevant to Teams